gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 ### Unspent transaction output (UTXO)

-Bitcoin uses the [unspent transaction output (UTXO) model](https://en.wikipedia.org/wiki/Unspent_transaction_output) to record the state of individual coin transfers between wallets (much like physical coins).
-Rather than tracking the balance of each account (e.g., Ethereum), a UTXO represents a transaction output that has not been spent and thus can be used as an input to a new transaction.
+Bitcoin uses the [unspent transaction output (UTXO) model](https://en.wikipedia.org/wiki/Unspent_transaction_output) to record the state of individual asset transfers between the wallets (much like physical coins).
+Rather than tracking the balance of each account (e.g., Ethereum), a UTXO represents a transaction output that has not been spent and thus used as an input to the new transaction.
 Only the unspent output can be used for the next transaction to prevent double-spending.
 Each UTXO is a chain of ownership where the current owner (currency/asset sender) signs the transaction to transfer the UTXO ownership to the public key of the new owner (receiver).

 When a transaction occurs, the transaction input (e.g., "A has 100 BTC, and A sends 10 BTC to B") is to be destroyed from the UTXO set, and the respective outputs (e.g., "A balance changes to 90 BTC, and B receives 10 BTC from A") creates a new UTXO to the UTXO set.
 Such UTXO model enables client-side aggregation, reduces the computation requirements in the network, and makes it easier to parallelize transactions.

-The total UTXO sets in a blockchain represent the set that every transaction consumes elements from and creates new ones to, which represents the total supply of the currency.
+The total UTXO sets in a blockchain represent the set that every transaction consumes elements from and creates new ones to, which represents the total supply of the asset.

 ### Proof-of-Work and Proof-of-Stake

 *Proof-of-Work (PoW)* and *Proof-of-Stake (PoS)* are not consensus algorithms but sybil control mechanisms.
 PoW, by itself, is not a consensus mechanism.
 In order to achieve consensus, Bitcoin uses the longest chain selection rule.
 Likewise, PoS does not achieve consensus by itself.
-It has to be coupled with a consensus protocol, such as PBFT, or Tendermint/Cosmos, or Avalanche, in order to make decisions.
+It has to be coupled with a consensus protocol, such as PBFT, Tendermint/Cosmos, or Avalanche, in order to make decisions.
 PoW or PoS does not get you agreement, it only gets you rate limiting.

 ### Proof-of-Stake (PoS)

 Proof-of-Work (PoW) requires miners to consume electricity to compute the desired hash.
 The increasing hash difficulty leads to more energy consumption and demands more powerful mining rigs.
 Such substantial cost is deterrant to decentralizaton of participants.
 According to [hashrate distribution](https://blockchain.info/pools) (as of November 2021), only four Bitcoin mining pools control 50% of hashrate.
 Apart from this, PoW generally suffers from a low throughput and other scalability issues.

 Unlike PoW, Proof-of-Stake (PoS) participant is only required to own and lock a certain amount of the corresponding currency, referred to as "stake".
 The stake acts as a guarantee that the holder will behave as per the protocol rules in the block creation process.
-PoS is more energy efficient as there is no need to solve a compute-intensive cryptographic puzzle, thus less susceptible to the centralization of mining pools.
+PoS is more energy efficient as there is no need to solve a compute-intensive cryptographic puzzle, thus less susceptible to the centralization of participants.

 Unlike PoW that only selects the node that finds the desired hash, PoS can select any stakeholder for block creation, as per the protocol rules.